 We prefer you to have some experience of delivering care in a professional or voluntary capacity and have a reference from a current or recent employer or educational institution.
 Evidence of the experience gained, understanding of the profession and a genuine, reasoned commitment to studying a professional course must be explicit in your personal statement to be selected for interview.

-All applicants must attend an interview as part of the selection process, which includes an individual and group interview.
+As a shortlisted applicant you will attend an interview as part of the selection process, which includes an individual and group activity.
 Your values, problem solving and communication skills will also be assessed.
-The interview panel will include academic staff, clinical staff, patients and their families or carers.
+Your interview event will provide opportunities to interact with academic staff, clinical staff, students, patients and their families or carers.